linux-surface/kernel/Documentation/admin-guide/cgroup-v2.rst

         hugetlb pages of <hugepagesize> in this cgroup.
 Only active in use hugetlb pages are included.
 The per-node values are in bytes.

+  hugetlb.<hugepagesize>.peak
+	Show historical maximum usage for "hugepagesize" hugetlb.
+It exists for all the cgroup except root.

+  hugetlb.<hugepagesize>.rsvd.peak
+	Show historical maximum usage for "hugepagesize" hugetlb reservations.
+        It exists for all the cgroup except root.

 Misc
 ----